-Rules 18 and 19 do not apply at a starting mark surrounded by navigable water or at its anchor line from the time yachts are approaching them to start until they have passed them.
+Rules 18 and 19 do not apply at a starting mark surrounded by navigable water or at its anchor line.

 18 MARK ROOM

 18.1 When Rule 18 Applies

 Rule 18 applies between yachts when they are required to leave a mark on the same side and at least one of them is in the zone.
 However, it does not apply between a yacht approaching a mark and one leaving it.